What is one-way file sync?

 That's the entire process to sync offline files, but there are some users who may need to sync files with another file sync software like AOMEI Backupper Standard.
 For example, you just want to make copies of local files on the computer and take them everywhere.
-Also, you probably need more sync ways, such as, USB drive, external hard drive, cloud storage like OneDrive, NAS etc. Please continue to see below and learn the detailed steps to sync files.
+Also, you probably need different storage devices, such as, USB drive, external hard drive, cloud storage like OneDrive, NAS etc. Please continue to see below and learn the detailed steps to sync files.

 Method 2: Schedule one-way file sync with AOMEI Backupper

 Step 1.
-Download AOMEI Backupper, install and launch it.
-Then, click Sync and Basic Sync.
+Launch AOMEI Backupper, click Sync and Basic Sync.

 Wrapping things up

 Both Sync Center and AOMEI Backupper can sync files, but they are different.
-If you want to sync offline files between network and your computer, Sync Center is a great choice.
-But If you just want to sync local files for backup or need more sync solutions, the best free file sync software AOMEI Backupper will be better.
+If you want to sync network files to local drive, Sync Center is a great choice.
+But if you just want to sync local files for backup or use different storage device, the best free file sync software AOMEI Backupper will be better.
 More so, its schedule file sync provides you with up-to-date files

 It's suggested to install AOMEI Backupper on your computer after synchronization.
 It still a free backup software with various backup solutions to protect your computer and data on it, such as, system backup, disk backup, file backup, incremental & differential Backup, event triggers, USB plug in, create bootable media etc.